 George Benson is by far the top-album-selling jazz guitarist of all time.
 He’s an incredible bebop player and his vocal ability is really what makes him so special.
 Some go even as far as saying that Benson’s voice was “more marketable” than his guitar playing.

 Benson had a tremendous influence on the next generations of jazz guitarists.
 He’s keeping on playing into the 21st century and he doesn’t look even half his age.
 Incredible!
 Because of his more “pop” vocal recordings, he had the opportunity to reach out further: millions of people are aware of him!
 It’s sadly, certainly not the case for most jazz musicians of his generation …

 Gear and Playing Style

 When I think of George Benson, I always think of two things: first, his fast (quasi “show off”) playing as a young bebop player (in the 1950’s).
-Secondly, I just *have* to put on the “George Benson: Big Boss Band”, the recording he made with the Basie Big Band .
-That's after Count Basie pasted away, I know, but the music is just *cooking*.
+Secondly, I just have to put on the “George Benson: Big Boss Band”, the recording he made with the Basie Big Band .
+The music is just *cooking*.
 Serious George Benson soloing, singing and scatting.
 Check it out!